 Any trip to Kashgar must include some time wandering around the Id Kah Mosque.
 Much like the surrounding Old City of Kashgar, it is an historical relic that is slowly changing to the point of no recognition.

 China’s crackdown on Islam over the past few years means that very few people come to pray here and for those that do, security is unbelievably tight.
+Even traveling from Urumqi to Kashgar can be a pain.

 Take a picture in front of the mosque and then walk around the shops that surround the area.
 It’s also fun to stay at the nearby Pamir Youth Hostel that overlooks the Id Kah mosque.